 For those celebrating Oscars Sunday, with a late night take-away to accompany your Twitter scrolling, expect larger than life red carpet looks, with even fuller skirts, lengthier trains and more archive pieces as celebrity guests compete with each other to pull the most stunning vintage Mugler or Armani Privé gown.
-Jimmy Kimmel is this year's host, so there'll be gags a-plenty.
+Jimmy Kimmel is this year's host (again), so there'll be gags a-plenty.

 If you want to know who has won the most Oscar awards ever, in history, you'll probably not be shocked to learn that it's Walt Disney, who won 22 awards after being nominated 59 times.
 Lord knows we love Lady and The Tramp and The Little Mermaid as much as the next person.